 Oxford Investment Consultants LLP is an investment advisor that covers life sciences, healthcare and technology in the United Kingdom.
 The firm prefers to make investments in the University of Oxford spin out companies.
 Oxford Investments Consultants LLP is based in the United Kingdom.

-Is an experienced medical device developer with a track record of creating innovative and practical solutions to large makerts with unmet needs.
+TheraNova is an experienced medical device developer with a track record of creating innovative and practical solutions to large markets with unmet needs.

 Founded in 2012, Exscientia is the leading pharmatech company and the first to automate drug discovery.
 As a full stack AI drug discovery company, Exscientia generates its own data before combining the analytical power of AI with the creativity and expertise of world-class scientists.
 This allows Exscientia to shorten the pre-clinical drug discovery stage by at least three-quarters and, in turn, substantially accelerate the delivery of new treatments to patients worldwide.